clickworkorange/Bicycle/README.md

 It's rough, it's ugly, and it's incomplete - but it's a fully functional site with a hyperminimalistic content management system.
+Trusty as a rusty old bicycle.
 And look Ma, *no JavaScript*!
-No node.js, no React, no Angular, or any other such nonsense.
-"Are you insane?
-Why?"
-To which I say quite probably, and *why not?* - before laughing maniacally.
-Don't worry though, we'll be adding lots of JS wizardry later, including Turbo.
-You know, as a *bonus*.
-No functionality will be lost if you don't want to run any client-side code.
-Join the revolution!